ClickHouse/ClickHouse/docs/en/operations/caches.md

 - Schema inference cache.
 - [Filesystem cache](storing-data.md) over S3, Azure, Local and other disks.

-To drop one of caches, use [SYSTEM DROP ...
+To drop one of the caches, use [SYSTEM DROP ...
 CACHE](../sql-reference/statements/system.md#drop-mark-cache) statements.